deekob/scratchpad/README.md

   - Lamda Roles have been setup
   - Default region has been configured

+### Setup (if no cloud 9 environment is available)
+- Navigate to AWS Console -> CloudFormation
+- Create New Stack using https://s3-us-west-2.amazonaws.com/cloud9-debug-demo-sydsummit/CFCloud9Debug.json
+- Next -> Enter Stack Name of ```Cloud9-debug-demo``` Next -> Next-> Create ( wait approx 2-3 mins for CLoud9 Environment to be created)

 ### Creating a Lambda Function

 - Open Cloud9 IDE, Navigate to the "AWS Resources" section on the right hand navigation bar.